Skip to main content

 Note: After removing the configuration, users cannot authenticate using the deleted Config ID.

-After downloading the Auth Proxy for Radius/LDAP, copy the archive to your server and extract its contents to a folder of your choosing.
-The folder will contain the authProxy application, license.json file, and some bash scripts.
+After downloading the Auth Proxy for LDAP based on your operating system, transfer the archive to your server and extract its contents to a folder of your choice.
+The folder will include the authProxy application, a license.json file, and several bash scripts.

 You can use the license.json file to configure the details required to connect with 1Kosmos services.
-The structure of the json file is as follows:
+The structure of the license.json file is as follows:

 {